 Are there any advantageous to buying a house privately from a 'for sale by owner', otherwise known as a FSBO (FIZZBO)?

 The vast majority of homes for sale are listed with a real estate brokerage, usually on a Multiple Listing Service® (MLS®) system provided through the local real estate board.
-In my immediate market area, which includes Peel, Halton, Erin, York, Simcoe and surrounding areas, this service is supplied mainly by the Toronto Real Estate Board (TREB).
+In my part of the world, this service is supplied mainly by the Toronto Real Estate Board (TREB).

-Very occasionally, though, a homeowner may attempt to privately market their home and negotiate a real estate contract either personally or through one of a few private-for-sale companies.
+Occasionally, though, a homeowner may attempt to privately market their home and negotiate a real estate contract either personally or through a private-for-sale companies.
 Such scenarios are aptly called for sale by owner.

-In either case, a homeowner's only justification to forgo the ease, real estate support services and financial, legal and personal security offered by one of the many professional real estate agencies operating in the marketplace is ...
+In either case, a homeowner's only justification to forgo the ease, services and financial, legal and personal security offered by one of the many professional real estate agencies operating in the marketplace is ...

 But they still want full market value - sometimes more.